MelanieWilke/Optic-Ataxia/README.md

  iVisual controls different visual styles for the plots

- All images are saved as matlab figures in \figures
+ Images used for the figures in the paper are saved as matlab figures in \figures.
+(The script produces some more figures.)